Administering medication to cats: A practical guide from veterinary practice

 Place the cat on a non-slip surface and, if necessary, loosely wrap a towel around its body to keep its front paws out of the way.
 Insert the syringe (without the needle) into the side of the cat's mouth, aiming for the cheek pouch, not the back of the throat.
 Administer small doses (0.2–0.5 ml), allowing the cat to swallow between doses, and keep its head only slightly raised.

 Gently massaging the throat can trigger swallowing.
-If the suspension is very bitter, discuss flavor alternatives (compound), or give a tiny treat immediately after administering the medication to cats .
-Watch for signs of resistance (excessive salivation, coughing, difficulty breathing) – if so, stop immediately and inform the veterinary practice.
-Ideally, we would demonstrate the technique live; many universities also offer illustrated step-by-step instructions.
-This makes administering medication to cats more predictable and safer. vet.cornell.edu+1
+If the suspension is very bitter, discuss alternative flavors (compound), or administer it immediately afterward.
+Administering medication to cats Offer a tiny treat.
+Watch for signs of resistance (excessive drooling, coughing, shortness of breath) – then stop immediately and inform the veterinary practice.
+Ideally, we would demonstrate the technique live once; many universities also offer illustrated step-by-step instructions.
+This will help you...
+Administering medication to cats more predictable and safer. vet.cornell.edu+1

 4) Are there any viable alternatives to oral administration (e.g., transdermal or injections)?